Biden honors covid-19 victims amid staggering toll, signs of hope

 And while the numbers of coronavirus deaths and infections have dropped, they are still not at the point where society can fully reopen.
 The CDC’s guidance on mask-wearing and social distancing remains unchanged, and the agency still warns on its website: “Cases are extremely high.
 Avoid travel.”

-The pandemic has cost more American lives than both world wars and the Vietnam War combined, Biden said Monday night.
+The pandemic has cost more American lives than several wars the country has fought, Biden said Monday night.
 And its infectious nature added a particularly painful side effect, he added: It has stopped Americans from engaging in the common rituals of mourning that honor the dead and help survivors share their sorrow.

 “That’s what has been so cruel,” said Biden, who has suffered his own share of personal tragedy and put compassion at the heart of his political identity.
 “So many of the rituals that help us cope, that help us honor those we love, haven’t been available to us.”